 LWOW is an intense experience in teamwork and communication.
 Moreover, the type of work is different than that assigned in traditional classes.
 Students create business plans, prototypes, and pitches to address real world problems at the intersection of law, business, and technology.
 Students must conduct investigative research, talk to experts in the field, and collaborate with lawyers, business professionals, entrepreneurs and students from different disciplines and cultures all over the world during various time periods.
 Thus, the ideal LWOW student is one who appreciates challenges, embraces hard work, and isn't afraid of a learning curve.
 Students usually find that their involvement substantially increases over the course of LWOW, and typically invest anywhere from 4 to 10 hours a week in their participation.
 Students must commit to working intensively, collaboratively, and fairly with their team—dedication and a strong work ethic are musts.

-Each student must have access to a computer with a webcam and a strong and reliable internet connection (either through their school or at home), preferably a wired one.
-Tablets are not sufficient for webinars or team meetings—a notebook or desktop are preferred.
+Each student must have access to a computer with a webcam and a strong and reliable internet connection, preferably a wired one.
+Tablets are not sufficient for webinars or team meetings—a notebook or desktop are a must.